5 people collaborating in planting a tree symbolizing a non-profit organization in the Philippines

 The registration criteria and structural characteristics of these organisations are unique.

-What is a non-profit organization?
+What is a non-profit organization in the Philippines?

-Non-profit corporations in the Philippines offer unique benefits, including tax exemptions and the ability to reinvest profits into the organization’s mission.
+Non-profit organization in the Philippines offer unique benefits, including tax exemptions and the ability to reinvest profits into the organization’s mission.
 These entities can be formed for a wide range of charitable, educational, and civic purposes.

 The incorporation process for non-profits is similar to other corporations, but with some key differences: